-Habitat parameter Description Score Deposited sediment Deposited fine sediment (predominantly sand) covered the entire riverbed.
-1 Invertebrate habitat diversity Two notable substrate types considered invertebrate habitat, including sand and wood (noting woody debris was rare).
-2 Invertebrate habitat abundance Less than 5% of the visible substrate was favourable for EPT colonisation, including an absence of cobbles/gravels, macrophytes, and filamentous algae.
-1 Fish cover diversity Substrate types which may be utilised as fish cover is limited to woody debris and some overhanging vegetation (noting the overhanging vegetation was limited to small shrubs, rushes, and sedges).
-2 Fish cover abundance Fish cover was less than 5% of the stream channel, limited to isolated pieces of woody debris.
-2 Hydraulic heterogeneity Slow run conditions are the only notable hydraulic component.
-1 Bank erosion There are no signs of recent or active erosion, scouring, or slumping that aren't in response to tidal influences.
-10 Bank vegetation Bankside vegetation is a mixture of grazed pasture, sparse tree cover, and tidal flax/sedge/salt marsh.
-6 Riparian width The width of the riparian buffer constrained by vegetation, fencing, or other structures is typically approximately 10 m on the true left and at least approximately 20 m on the true right.
-9 Riparian shade Less than 5% of the river channel is expected to be shaded throughout the day.
-1 Total score 35/100
+Habitat Description Score parameter Deposited Deposited fine sediment (predominantly sand) covered the 1 sediment entire riverbed.
+Invertebrate Two notable substrate types considered invertebrate habitat, 2 habitat diversity abitat diversity including sand and wood (noting woody debris was rare).
+Invertebrate Less than 5% of the visible substrate was favourable for EPT 1 habitat colonisation, including an absence of cobbles/gravels, abundance macrophytes, and filamentous algae.
+Fish cover Substrate types which may be utilised as fish cover is limited to 2 diversity woody debris and some overhanging vegetation (noting the overhanging vegetation was limited to small shrubs, rushes, and sedges).
+Fish cover Fish cover was less than 5% of the stream channel, limited to 2 abundance isolated pieces of woody debris.
+Hydraulic Slow run conditions are the only notable hydraulic component.
+1 heterogeneity Rook gradien There are no given of recent or active erection, accuring, or 10 Dalik elosion slumping that aron't in response to tidal influences 10 Donk vegetation Source and the second s 6 Dank vegetation trac cover, and tidel flav/acdae/aclt march 0 Dinarian width The width of the ringrian buffer constrained by vegetation 0 Riparian width The width of the riparian buller constrained by vegetation, 9 the true left and at least approximately 20 m on the true right Dinarian abada the true left and at least approximately 20 m on the true right.
+4 Riparian shade Less than 5% of the river channel is expected to be shaded 1 throughout the day.
+05/400 Total score 35/100